Vogue Russia

-Vogue Russia / Vogue Россия (stylised in all caps) was the Russian edition of the American fashion magazine Vogue.
+Vogue Russia (Vogue Россия; stylised in all caps) was the Russian edition of the American fashion magazine Vogue.
 The magazine was originally launched in 1998 and ran until 2022 when Condé Nast exited Russia.

 Background

 Vogue Russia was the Russian edition of the American fashion magazine Vogue.
-The magazine was published twelve times per year (January, February, March, April, May, June, July, August, September, October, November, December).
+The magazine was published monthly.

 The magazine was launched in 1998 and was the sixth international fashion magazine to launch in Russia, following Cosmopolitan Russia (launched in May 1994), Harper's Bazaar Russia (launched in March 1996), Elle Russia (launched in April 1996), Marie Claire Russia (launched in March 1997) and L'Officiel Russia (launched in August 1997).
 It was published by Condé Nast Russia and edited by Aliona Doletskaya.

 However, in 2022 publication was suspended when Condé Nast exited Russia closing Vogue Russia, GQ Russia, GQ Style Russia, Tatler Russia, Glamour Russia, Glamour Style Book Russia and Architectural Digest Russia.
 This was in response to new censorship laws in the country and its invasion of Ukraine.